-> There are no two ways about it, the bottle pockets on this Osprey model are a pain.
-They are on the very front of the pack so when you are wearing it, they are about as far away from your hands as possible.
+There are no two ways about it, the bottle pockets on this Osprey model are a pain.
+They are on the very front of the pack so when you are wearing it, they’re about as far away from your hands as possible.

-> Unless all your joints bend backwards, it can be a challenge to get to your water and even if you do, putting it back is even harder!
+Unless all your joints bend backwards, you won’t be getting to your water and even if you do, putting it back is even harder!

-> The compression straps, which are super useful for synching the pack down, run straight across the middle of the mesh bottle pocket.
+The compression straps, which are super useful for synching the pack down, run straight across the middle of the mesh bottle pocket.
 Once you have managed to pull the bottle out, the compression strap makes it really challenging to put back.
 I usually ask someone else to do this for me, so I don’t have to mess around taking the bag off every time I need a drink.

 The front pocket is hard to use when the pack is full